sahildayal/Keylogger_CSCI642/README.md

 ## Paper Files

+**Note**: The following describes how one would implement another attempt (whose data was not utilized in the research paper), which also utilizes some code from the paper_files directory, however, not all were integrated completely (this will be fully merged for the final deliverable in phase 4)
 ## Keylogger Development and Deployment
 There are 2 ways to run the keylogger:
 1. In the phase3 directory, run the command ```python .\keylogger.py```